dinesh-n-06/CP-SUBS/README.md

 - ✅ Organized by platform and problem
 - 🧠 Focused on improving speed and accuracy
-- ⚡ Includes Python, Java, and C++ submissions
+- ⚡ Includes Python, Java submissions
 - 🧩 Solves problems ranging from **easy** to **hard**
 - 🛠️ Uses [**CPH extension**](https://marketplace.visualstudio.com/items?itemName=DivyanshuAgrawal.competitive-programming-helper) in VS Code Editor for problem parsing